The Many-Cooks Presentation:

 The One-Line Speech:

 The Assignment: We received a note from a client asking for a 20 minute speech to deliver to a forum of transportation professionals.
-There was one line of guidance on topic: “the role of a research institution in the transition to the new economy.”
+There was one line of guidance on topic: “the role of research in the transition to the new economy.”

 The Speech: Some speakers like to open with a joke.
 We opened with six – each designed to convey information we needed later in the speech.
 Then we moved from a discussion of the societal roles of transportation, education and research to specific examples tying the three fields together.
 The conclusion of the speech – which referenced an astronaut, an Olympian and an elevator executive – presented specific ways that the transportation, education and research fields could enhance their connections and advance the work of the professionals in the room.